Quantitative approaches for multi-scale structural analysis with atomic resolution electron microscopy: Local wave fitting for lattice parameter measurement

-\ptitle{validation / direct comparison of technique} In cases where specifically a strain measurement is desired, the inter-planar spacings can be converted to relative strains simply by measuring the deviation in the measured wavelength relative to a chosen reference.
-To validate the approach, strain is measured in a superlattice of interconnected quantum dots \cite{mccrayOrientationalDisorderEpitaxially2019, smeaton2021mapping} with both the conventional GPA approach and the local wave fitting algorithm presented here (Fig. \ref{fig:F6}a).
+In cases where specifically a strain measurement is desired, the inter-planar spacings can be converted to relative strains simply by measuring the deviation in the measured wavelength relative to a chosen reference.
+To validate the approach, strain is measured in a superlattice of interconnected quantum dots \cite{mccrayOrientationalDisorderEpitaxially2019, smeaton2021mapping} with both the conventional GPA approach and the local wave fitting algorithm presented here using identical 2D Gaussian filters (Fig. \ref{fig:F6}a).
 The strains measured with each technique are very comparable, revealing in both cases the variations in particle orientation and localized strains present at the crystalline bridges between some dots (Fig. \ref{fig:F6}c,f).

-\ptitle{Additional insight - uncertainty of fits} This similarity is indeed unsurprising, as both measurements at a basic level are mapping phase variations in the same Fourier filtered signal.
+This similarity is indeed unsurprising, as both measurements at a basic level are mapping phase variations in the same Fourier filtered signal.
 The main distinguishing feature of the different approaches is thus their interpretability.
 A key advantage of the local wave fitting approach and motivation for its use is the extraction of not only spacing and rotation of lattice planes, but also variances of the associated fits.
 These variances give valuable information about the error associated with lattice parameter or strain measurements, which is missing from conventional approaches like GPA and phase lock-in.
-This is particularly important when studying inhomogenous systems, such as nanostructures with distinct contrast in different components, twin domains with peaks at distinct positions in reciprocal space, and any images with significant local disorder or otherwise poor signal-to-noise ratios - all of which can give rise to artifacts in the form of non-physical phase variations.
+This is particularly important when studying inhomogeneous systems, such as nanostructures with distinct contrast in different components, twin domains with peaks at distinct positions in reciprocal space, and any images with significant local disorder or otherwise poor signal-to-noise ratios - all of which can give rise to artifacts in the form of non-physical phase variations.
 These uncertainties can be used to set independent, quantitative error bounds on all measured strains and parameters, allowing significant and insignificant variations to be differentiated and comparisons with other characterization techniques such as electron or X-ray diffraction to be better understood.
-For instance, the uncertainties can be used to understand the error in the strain measured over continuous and non-continuous necks between a pairs of quantum dots, shown in Supplementary Note 4 \cite{supp}.
+For instance, the uncertainties can be used to understand the error in the strain measured over continuous and non-continuous necks between a pairs of quantum dots, shown in Supplementary Note V \cite{supp}.